-- Replace with only ceramic glass 5mm thick - Use only with listed factory-built chimney as per manufacturer's instructions. - A non-combustible hearth extension must be installed in front of unit extending 16 in (406 mm) in front and 8 in (203 mm) on each side of door opening. - Hearth extension must have a minimum R factor of 1.00.
+- Do not overfire unit. - Replace with only ceramic glass 4mm thick - Use only with listed factory-built chimney as per manufacturer's instructions. - A non-combustible hearth extension must be installed in front of unit extending 16 in (406 mm) in front and 8 in (203 mm) on each side of door - Hearth extension must have a minimum R factor of 1.00.
 No minimum R factor is required if fireplace is elevated by at least 4 in.
-(102 mm). - Do not use a fireplace insert or other products not specified for use with this
+(102 mm). - Do not use a fireplace insert or other products not specified for use with this product.

+Areas of the fireplace incorporating warm or cold air ducts shall be enclosed in accordance with manufacturer's instructions.
 WARNING: This fireplace has not been tested with an unvented gas log set.
-To reduce risk of fire or injury, do not install an unvented gas log set into fireplace Areas of the fireplace incorporating warm or cold air ducts shall be enclosed in accordance with manufacturer's instructions.
+To reduce risk of fire or injury, do not install an unvented gas log set into